silverstripe/cwp/docs/en/user.md

 popup displaying the text you entered.
 There will usually be an indication to the user that this information is available, this will depend on the way your development agency has built your site.

+### Insert and delete

 ![Insert and delete buttons](_images/editor-insert-delete.jpg)

-The insertion and deletions buttons give you the capability to show to the user that certain text has been inserted or deleted.
+The insertion and deletion buttons give you the capability to show to the user that certain text has been inserted or deleted.
 Select the text that you wish to highlight and click the relevant button.
-You will be prompted to enter the date of the change as well as a citation reference.
-Once entered (this information is optional) click on the "Insert" button.
+A popup will come up that will allow you to specify some optional parameters.
+Click *Update* to proceed.

+To remove the insertion or deletion markup, position the cursor within the word and press the relevant editor button.
+You will then be able to press the *Remove* button to remove the markup.

 ## Customising the site-wide title